-After the sale, Dorothy dropped out of history but used the money she made to travel widely in Africa and South America eventually buying a large dairy farm in Amenia, Duchess County, N.Y., where she was known as Dorothy Long.
+After the sale Dorothy dropped out of history but used the money she made to travel widely in Africa and South America, eventually buying a large dairy farm in Amenia, Duchess County, N.Y., where she was known as Dorothy Long.
 After selling the farm in the 1960s she moved to Florida where, twice married, she died in her 80s having led a full life.

-Lehn & Fink followed their acquisition of Dorothy Gray by embarking on an extensive campaign to increase product sales as well as the number of Dorothy Gray salons, both within the United States and overseas.
-Beginning with Los Angeles in 1927, they added U.S. salons in places such as Denver, Boston, Milwaukee, Norfolk, Seattle, and Buffalo and overseas salons in Paris, Brussels, Stockholm, Amsterdam, The Hague, Rotterdam, Marseilles, Nice, Monte Carlo, Cannes and London.
-Dorothy Gray services were also made available on some ships of the Grace Line and the American Republics Line – the first ship-board salon being installed on the S.S.
+When Lehn & Fink purchased Dorothy Gray it was turning over sales of less than half-a-million dollars but making a good profit.
+The chemist Michael J. Gregory continued to direct production and Helen Martin, formerly of the J. Walter Thompson advertising agency, was put in charge of the day-to-day management of the business.
+Lehn & Fink also appointed Lowell Fess [1895-1971], the son of Senator Fess of Ohio, as the sales manager of Dorothy Gray, who then embarked on a campaign to expand the number of Dorothy Gray salons – both within the United States and overseas – and increase sales.
+Beginning with Los Angeles in 1927, American salons were added in places such as Denver, Boston, Milwaukee, Norfolk, Seattle, and Buffalo.
+Starting with Paris in 1930, overseas salons were then established in Brussels, Stockholm, Amsterdam, The Hague, Rotterdam, Marseilles, Nice, Monte Carlo, Cannes and London.
+Dorothy Gray services were also installed on some ships of the Grace Line and the American Republics Line – the first ship-board salon being installed on the S.S.
 Santa Rosa ship of the Grace line in 1932.

 Dorothy Gray’s method of skin care appeals to the modern woman, for it was evolved with this scientific principle as its foundation: a rapid, healthy circulation is the first essential of a good complexion.
 Miss Gray’s treatments and preparations cleanse, of course; they nourish the skin; they correct excessive oiliness or dryness.
 But the basic principle of the Dorothy Gray method is the stimulation of circulation.